dsalamancaMS/Cloud-Developer-Day/docs/lab_1.md

-# Part 1 - Database Migration
+# Lab 1 - Database Migration

 In this section of the lab we will migrate our application into a Platform as a Service (PaaS) model.
 We will be using the Deploy to Azure  method from MS SQL Server Management Studio.